 Pancakes have a special place in our hearts.
-They take us back to those happy days in our childhood when our Mom or Dad would pile them up on our plate.
+They take us back to those happy days in our childhood when our mom or dad would pile them up on our plate.
 Pure joy.

-These incredibly easy vegan pancakes are so good and simple they will become another staple in your household.
+These incredibly easy vegan pancakes are so good and simple that they will become another staple in your household.
 Only a couple of ingredients and a pan and you’re set!
 You can use endless toppings and drizzle them (or soak them!) with maple syrup.
 Use the fruits that are in season and therefore on sale and, if you’re feeling fancy, you can sprinkle some walnuts or add some blueberries to the batter.

 Needless to say, my kids go wild for these!
 Without even trying, it became our Sunday morning ritual, and we are so happy it did.
 If I’m honest, we make a batch large enough for the kids to snack on later on or store them in the fridge and heat them up the next morning.
 Who has the time or motivation to make breakfast on Monday mornings?
 Lifesaver!

-Brett Cobley just released his first book—What Vegans Eat—and it’s perfect for those of you starting on a plant-based diet.
+Brett Cobley just released his first book, What Vegans Eat, and it’s perfect for those of you starting on a plant-based diet.
 The recipes are simple but delicious!